bleroy/3d-junkyard/Decent800/readme.md

 ## What about vintage?

-The current PCB suports vintage versions of the keyboard through the use of Kailh Choc v1 switches and printed adapters that bridge the gap between the footprint of the Kailh switches and the Atari key caps.
+The current PCB supports only modern switches and caps.
+The older version 2.1 supports vintage versions of the keyboard through the use of Kailh Choc v1 switches and printed adapters that bridge the gap between the footprint of the Kailh switches and the Atari key caps.
 The adapters can be printed from models that are in [the SCAD file for all adapters](../Atari130MX/Stems/keeb-stem.scad).
 Wide keys are offset, which necessitates weird positioning of the switch footprints on the PCB.

 There's a reason why I stopped producing vintage keyboards: they are of much lower quality than the modern ones, so if you want to go that route, you're on your own, sorry...